How Ann Coulter and the racist "alt-right" are using the lefty playbook to troll Berkeley

 Far-right provocateur Gavin McInnes, whose "Western chauvinist" Proud Boys were among those who waged bloody fights with antifa in Berkeley, described Alinsky to me as "an immoral human being"—but nevertheless professed to be a student of his writings.
 "This isn't us taking on a brilliant book because we admire the guy," he told me.
 "It's us seeing what your tactics are and using them against you."

 Nowhere has that strategy more clearly been on display than in Berkeley, where supporters of Trump-boosting media provocateurs Milo Yiannopoulos and Ann Coulter have gleefully taken their cue from the Free Speech Movement of the 1960s.
-Although UC Berkeley canceled each of their planned speeches over mounting security concerns—exacerbated by the mayhem around Yiannopoulos' scheduled appearance in March—officials worked to reschedule Coulter's speech.
+Although the University of California-Berkeley canceled each of their planned speeches over mounting security concerns—exacerbated by the mayhem around Yiannopoulos' scheduled appearance in March—officials worked to reschedule Coulter's speech.
 She declined.
-On Monday, conservative student groups filed suit against the university, arguing that canceling Coulter's talk violated their free speech rights.
+On Monday, conservative student groups filed suit against the university, arguing that canceling Coulter's talk violated their free-speech rights.
 Then Coulter vowed to show up anyway.
 Then she vowed not to come—on Wednesday the New York Times reported she was out.
 "Everyone who should believe in free speech fought against it or ran away," Coulter declared.
 (Alinsky's Rule 4: "Make the enemy live up to their own book of rules.")
-Then she told Fox News that she might still come: "I think I am still going to Berkeley but there will be no speech."
+Then she told Fox News that she might still come: "I think I am still going to Berkeley, but there will be no speech."

-Though most of Alinsky's devotees on the left eschew violence and laud, as he did, the passive resistance techniques of Mahatma Gandhi and the Civil Rights movement, his writings are not necessarily inconsistent with the alt-right's and antifa's embrace of street battles. "[T]he future does not argue for making a special religion of nonviolence," he wrote.
+Though most of Alinsky's devotees on the left eschew violence and laud, as he did, the passive resistance techniques of Mahatma Gandhi and the civil rights movement, his writings are not necessarily inconsistent with the alt-right's and antifa's embrace of street battles. "[T]he future does not argue for making a special religion of nonviolence," he wrote.
 "It will be remembered for what it was, the best tactic for its time and place."

-The alt-right's repeated physical clashes in Berkeley and elsewhere with counter-protesters represent an evolution in tactics for what had been mostly an online movement.
+The alt-right's repeated physical clashes with counterprotesters in Berkeley and elsewhere represent an evolution in tactics for what had been mostly an online movement.
 They also dovetail with the alt-right's penchant for generating viral memes: An image of Kyle Chapman (a.k.a.
-Based Stick Man) pummeling an antifa counter-protester in Berkeley made him an alt-right celebrity and led to the birth of his own anti-antifa Proud Boys militia group, the Fraternal Order of Alt-Knights.
+Based Stick Man) pummeling an antifa counterprotester in Berkeley made him an alt-right celebrity and led to the birth of his own anti-antifa Proud Boys militia group, the Fraternal Order of Alt-Knights.
 (Chapman was arrested in Berkeley in mid April on an outstanding warrant for battery.)
-Thanks to additional publicity whipped up by Coulter, discussion and planning for the next Berkeley showdown has consumed 4chan since last week, with more than 100 recent posts dedicated to the subject, including talk of bussing people in from around the country.
+Thanks to additional publicity whipped up by Coulter, discussion and planning for the next Berkeley showdown has consumed 4chan since last week, with more than 100 recent posts dedicated to the subject, including talk of busing people in from around the country.
 No one seems deterred by Coulter's waffling.
 "Folks are still going to Berkeley as a protest against the Domestic Terrorist Organization known as BAMN," began one 4chan thread on Wednesday.
 "Spread the word.
 This changes nothing."

 "She's apparently still going," said another 4channer, "so we're still on to bash some Antifa."